MySQL User Management and Database Security

 Switch to the Global Privileges tab and select checkboxes next to the aforementioned global privileges in the list to grant them.
 You can revoke privileges, by clearing the corresponding checkboxes.

 Moreover, for your convenience the With Grant Option option is placed at the top of the list.
 It allows the user to grant privileges to other users.
 The logic of granting privileges is obvious and simple.
 You can apply any of the privileges in one click and see the whole picture of what is granted and what is not.
 To revoke a privilege, choose a required one in the list and clear the checkbox next to it.

-To grant privileges at object level, switch to the Object Privileges tab.
-Here you can see all database objects on the left and a list of privileges to choose on the right.
+To grant privileges at the object level, switch to the Object Privileges tab.
+Here you can see all database objects on the left and a list of privileges to choose from on the right.
 Now you already know what to do.
 No chance for scratching your head and be bewildered.
-Expand a schema tree, select the table "transactions" from "demobase" and check the required privileges on the right.
+Expand a database tree, select the required object from the sakila database and check the required privileges on the right.
 At the bottom of the window you can see a list of all object privileges for the current user account.

 You can also right-click the required database object in Database Explorer (a convenient tool for enhanced work with databases) and select Edit Privileges option from the menu.
 The Object Privileges tab will open with the highlighted object in the schema tree.

-With Security Manager you will get clear and accurate management and be able to increase your productivity.
-Don't lose your time while remembering valid statements to type into command line.
-Use five tabs of the Security Manager window to create user accounts in several clicks, to grant privileges both at global and object levels for the selected account, and then to get the good view of the account's parameters at a glance.
+With Security Manager, you will get clear and accurate management and increase your productivity.
+Waste no time remembering valid statements to type into the command line.
+Use the five tabs of the Security Manager window to create user accounts in several clicks, to grant privileges both at the global and object levels for the selected account, and get a good view of the account's parameters at a glance.